samt1803/eth-matchgame/README.md

 $ yarn dev
 ```
 Now you can open the DApp in the browser with Metamask on localhost:8080.
-To use the locally hostes app with the contracts deployed on rinkeby just change the contracts address in the GameContractConnector.js file.
+To use the locally hosted app with the contracts deployed on rinkeby just change the contracts address in the GameContractConnector.js file.
 See line 22.
+Also if you use Metamask dont forget to change the network in Metamask to rinkeby.
 The address of the contract on the rinkeby network (0xc9d3b722372d7e82a3a4a131bbb26841bbf788f8) is also in the deployed_addresses.txt file.
-If you want to identify yourself with uPort instead of Metamask you need to do this since uPort uses rinkeby by default.
+If you want to identify yourself with uPort instead of Metamask you need to use the rinkeby network since uPort uses rinkeby by default.

 ## Play the game
 To actually play the game you need two accounts.